Susanne13rown/SQL/README.md

 # sql_sample
-A collection of my sample SQL files.
+Welcome!
+Here you will find a collection of my sample SQL files.